SocialFinanceDigitalLabs/RTOF-specification/collections/_records/employment_entry.md

   - comments: null
     description: State participants employment type for the achievement of entry to employment outcome.
 To be collected once at entry to employment outcome submission.
+      For some providers this may be a categorical data field - please confirm with your nominated data lead.
     dimensions: null
     foreign_keys: null
     id: employment_entry_occupation